Nikon Z6 vs Pentax 645D

 |Sony A7 II||Full Frame||24.0||6000||4000||1080/60p||24.9||13.6||2449||90|

 Many modern cameras cannot only take still pictures, but also record videos.
 The Z6 indeed provides movie recording capabilities, while the 645D does not.
 The highest resolution format that the Z6 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the Z6 has an electronic viewfinder (3690k dots), while the 645D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the Z6 offers a wider field of view (100%) than the one in the 645D (98%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the Z6 has a higher magnification (0.80x vs 0.78x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon Z6 and Pentax 645D along with similar information for a selection of comparators.

 One feature that differentiates the Z6 and the 645D is in-body image stabilization (IBIS).
-The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the 645D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the 645D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Nikon Z6 and the Pentax 645D both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.